-NEPTUNE, usually counted as the eighth planet from the sun, is now the planet farthest from the sun, and counted as number nine.
-It is the fourth largest planet, about 64 times larger than Earth.
+from the sun, and counted as number nine.
+It is the fourth largest plant, about 64 times larger than Earth.
 It is almost a twin to Uranus; it too, is a gaseous planet without a solid surface.
 Neptune takes almost 165 Earth years to complete one trip (revolution) around the sun.
 If you lived on Neptune, you would never have a birthday!